reachjainrahul/testrepo/docs/networkpolicy.md

 ### Cloud Network Security Group

 Cloud Network Security Group(NSG) is a whitelist, which is at a VPC/VNET level.
-It is uniquely identified by its name or an ID.
+It is uniquely identified by its Name or an ID.
 It contains zero or more Network Interface Cards(NIC).
 A NIC may be associated with zero or more NSGs.
 A NSG contains Ingress and Egress rules.